-Join us for this FREE community event to explore earth-conscious vendors and organizations while enjoying live music, games, and activities for all ages.
+Join us for this FREE community event to grow our collective community purpose toward the preservation and restoration of the natural environment.
+Explore earth-conscious vendors and organizations while enjoying live music, games, and activities for all ages.
 We will be showing a family-friendly movie to conclude the event.

 - LEARN about what the City of Raleigh and Community Partners are doing to create a more sustainable Raleigh.

 - TAKE ACTION and pledge to volunteer and make personal changes to support the environment.

 - CELEBRATE the Raleigh Environmental Award Winners taking climate action across the community.